 The disciplinary record includes notice of charges, evidence of the charges, notice of administrative conference date and/or

 Conduct Review Board date, notice of sanctions, copy of complaint, appeal correspondence, and transcript of hearing (if applicable).

 The disciplinary record will be maintained in accordance with Family Educational Rights and Privacy Act ("FERPA") guidelines.
 A Student shall have the right to appeal the placement of information in his/her record pursuant to the rights afforded the Student under ("FERPA"), specifically 20 U.S.C.
 Section 1232g(a) (2).
 This means the right to contest the information being placed in his/her student record through an appeal to the Registrar, which shall be limited to the issue of whether the contested record is inaccurate, misleading, or otherwise in violation of the privacy rights of the student.
 Also in accordance with FERPA, students (or parents, as the case may be) shall have the opportunity to insert into such record(s) a written explanation regarding the content of such record(s).

 - The College may release information to parents or legal guardians of a Student under age 21 when the College determines that the Student has violated any local, state, or federal laws or campus policy regarding the use of alcohol or other drugs.

-- The College may disclose the decision of disciplinary proceedings to the victim(s) when a Student is found responsible for a crime of violence or non-forcible sex offense.
+- The College may disclose the decision of disciplinary proceedings to the victim(s) when a Student is found responsible for a crime of violence.
 The disclosure will include the name of the Student, the violation committed, and any sanction imposed by the College against the Student who committed such violation.

 - The College may report general discipline information or disclose records of disciplinary proceedings to parents or legal guardians of dependent Students (within the meaning of the federal Internal Revenue Code) for any Student Code violation.